 Chueca is very special because it’s where diversity is fully embraced and celebrated.
 Apart from being vibrant, colourful, exciting and interesting, Chueca is also Madrid’s gay area.
 What’s amazing about Chueca is that, although there are establishments designated as gay in their nature, all bars, coffee shops and restaurants are mixed, without any differentiation between straight and gay.
 That’s very interesting and at the same time fascinating.
 Such level of acceptance and tolerance is rarely found.

 In fact, Madrid is one of very few cities where the whole city and its authorities celebrate tolerance, acceptance and equality.
 Every first weekend in July, Madrid hosts Orgullo, one of the most famous LGBT festivals in the world.
 The city proudly and meticulously organises this event.
-It attracts approximately 1 million visitors from all over the world in that week.
+It attracts a lot of visitors from all over the world in that week.
 The benefit to the city’s economy is enormous.
-Also, it puts in focus issues such as the LGBT rights and especially discrimination, still experienced by the LGBT communities in many other parts of the world.
+Also, it puts issues such as the LGBT rights and especially discrimination in focus, still experienced by LGBT communities in many other parts of the world.
 In this respect, Madrid is very progressive and far ahead of most other world cities.

 SOME INTERESTING PLACES IN CHUECA